 A certified behavioral analyst might create an assessment and treatment plan to help clients learn social, communication, and adaptive life skills.
 Certified behavioral analysts typically hold a masters behavioral analysis degree, have completed a period of supervised practical experience and passed the BCBA exam.iii

 These are designed around required (approved) core Applied Behavior Analysis courses.
 Content requirement includes 270 classroom hours of graduate courses that are allotted in a specific way.

 When surveyed about their education level, 27% of Applied Behavior Science Specialists reported they had a masters degree, 25% a doctoral degree and 40% post-doctoral training.ii

 A Masters in Applied Behavior Analysis (ABA) program may prepare students to seek professional licensure as a behavior analyst or counselor with their state board.
-Full-time MS-ABA degrees typically are designed as two-year programs.
+Full-time MS ABA degrees typically are designed as two-year programs.
 Part-time programs may also be available and give students up to five years to complete their ABA masters degree.

-While schools vary, some MS-ABA degree programs entail about 42 credits.
+While schools vary, some applied behavior analysis masters programs entail about 42 credits.
 In their courses, students may be exposed to theories of behavior, research, and data analysis.
 They may also study the methods used to evaluate and measure observed behavior.

-In addition to coursework, most Masters in Behavioral Analysis programs include a hands-on practicum of 1,500 supervised hours (may vary).
+In addition to coursework, most BCBA masters programs include a hands-on practicum of 1,500 supervised hours (may vary).
 This may help fulfill certain certification requirements and allow students to apply theories learned in the classroom.

 In addition to school-specific requisites such as GRE scores and a minimum GPA, applicants may also have to write a personal statement and furnish letters of reference.
 Contact individual ABA programs to learn about their specific requirements.

 PhD students are likely to take advanced courses in topics such as analysis of verbal behavior, professional development, and experimental analysis of behavior (EAB).
-Students may then be expected to research, write, and defend a dissertation based on data and original thought.
+Students may then be expected to research, write, and defend a dissertation based on their own data and original thought.

 In some schools, the PhD in Applied Behavior Analysis program is a post masters program.
 Students may need to have a masters degree in Psychology, Education, Behavior Analysis, or a related degree that is BCBA-recognized.